simulamet-host/soccer-dashboard/README.md

 - `dev` branch: default branch for development, https://soccer-dashboard.streamlit.app
 - `v2` branch: development branch for version 2, https://soccer-dashboard-v2.streamlit.app/

+## Tables in the Database

+- `gps`: some example data from the GPS dataset.
+The table has 1702 rows.
+- `gps-20200601`: data imported from `soccermon\2020-06-01\2020-06-01-TeamB-48bfd4ea-e9e2-45b5-befc-3383cae87fdf.parquet`.
+In the parquet file, each value in the `time` column has many rows; only the first row of each value was imported.
+The parquet file has 707830 rows in total, and the imported table has 70784 rows.

 ## Development

 ### Package Management